Networking at Career Fairs & Professional Events

 - Print off copies of your resume or bring business cards with you.
 The CDO offers free resume paper.
 Just stop by to pick some up.
 There are several websites that offer free or low-cost business cards.

-- Dress appropriate to the situation.
+- Dress appropriately for the situation.
 Business or Business Casual is appropriate for most industries.
-However, each industry is different, so check with the career center to see what is best for you.
+However, each industry is different, so investigate attire before you go to the event.

 During the Event: